Bachelor of Social Work

 Laurierís four year Honours BSW program follows the standards and guidelines of the Canadian Association of Social Work Education (CASWE) and aims to educate students for generalist practice in Canada.
 Unique to Laurier, this program offers a unique focus on Aboriginal issues and includes an examination of the cultural exchanges between Canadaís colonial processes and First Nations people.
 Our Brantford campus, located a mere 15 minutes from the Six Nations and New Credit reserves, is an ideal location to bring together traditional and Aboriginal communities, respecting the diversity and cultural integrity of each.

-All students studying at Laurier Brantford are immersed into the Contemporary Studies core curriculum.
+All students studying at the Brantford campus take courses from the Brantford Foundations core curriculum.
 This allows BSW students to develop critical thinking skills in humanities, arts and science courses and learn theories for professional practice in social work courses.
 They will be able to develop specific knowledge and critical understanding of key professional social work concepts, practice theories and methods and where intersections of social work occur with fields such as Criminology, Psychology, Human Rights, Health Studies, etc.

 - Field placement in third and fourth year: this will assist students to learn through experience while providing pre-professional service in the community.